1984 Atlantic hurricane season: Hurricane Diana

 On September 8, an extratropical cyclone organized into Tropical Storm Diana north of the Bahamas.
 Diana proved difficult for meteorologists to forecast, initially moving westward towards Cape Canaveral, but then turned to the north and paralleled the coastline.
 On September 11, the storm reached hurricane strength, and continued to intensify to a Category 4 hurricane, peaking with maximum sustained winds of 130 mph (215 km/h) and a minimum barometric pressure of 949 mbar.
-Diana moved north-northeast, and performed a small anti-cyclonic loop before striking near Cape Fear, North Carolina, as a minimal Category 2 hurricane on September 13.
+Diana moved north-northeast, and performed a small anti-cyclonic loop before making landfall near Cape Fear, North Carolina, as a Category 1 hurricane on September 13, with sustained winds at 90 mph.
 A weakened Diana curved back out to sea and headed northeast until it became extratropical near Newfoundland on September 16.

 Severe beach erosion impacted Horry County, South Carolina, damaging 90 residences, 40 multi-family dwellings, 8 mobile homes, and a few businesses.
 In North Carolina, precipitation peaked at 18.98 in near Southport.
 Many areas in southeastern North Carolina reported freshwater flooding, with parts of Duplin, Pender, and Sampson counties experiencing 100-year flood events.
 High winds damaged some buildings and homes, especially in coastal areas of Brunswick and New Hanover counties.
 Throughout the state, Diana destroyed 68 homes and substantially damaged 325 others.
 Damage estimates were set at $65.5 million, with about $26.5 million of that figure dealt to agriculture.
 Six deaths, five due to indirect causes, occurred in relation to the storm.
 Diana became the first hurricane to strike a nuclear power plant — the Brunswick Nuclear Generating Station, which recorded sustained hurricane-force winds but no damage to the facility.